MikeARiv/mikeariv.github.io/EnhancementThree.md

 Development of enhanced queries via python is a way of automating database functionality to ensure validity from back end through to front end.
 Having this system in place will furhter join applications from back end to front end in future projects.

-Additional database showcase related to plotting queries directly on a website can be seen at the additional link below.
-Recommend you adjust to according to your needs for filter information.
+Additional database showcase reflects concepts of plotting queries directly on a website as previously mentioned with MongoDB and Plotly interfacing with JavaScript, and can be seen at the additional link below.

 [Original Artifact ](https://mikeariv.github.io/animal_shelter.py)